ElectronVector/tiva-launchpad-project-template/README.md

 - Example unit tests that can be run with Ceedling on the host.
 - Builds the TivaWare library and the application for the target.
 - Load to the target board.
+- A Dockerfile that can be used to build in a container.

 ## Tiva Launchpad